enspiral/handbook/financial_transparency.md

 What we report publicly and why

-# fixedcosts
+# Fixed Costs

-Current fixed costs for Enspiral Foundation Ltd, agreed by member decision (link to financial agreement)
+Current fixed costs for Enspiral Foundation Ltd, (link to financial agreement)